0x4C612048617368436F6E/Audio-Fingerprinting/README.md

 # Audio fingerprinting

-Learning all about audio fingerprinting by reimplementing it
+Learning all about audio fingerprinting by reimplementing it, but not trying to compete

-# Langiage stack
+# Language stack

 1. Python - Actual CPU intensive fingerprinting logic (Using librosa for audio analysis and signal processing)
 2. Java - FrontEnd (Android Application)
-3. React - If i am successful with the frontend, might implement web based version
+3. React - If I am successful with the frontend, might implement web based version
 4. JavaScript (Node.JS and Express.JS) - For backend processing
 5. postgreSQL - For database
-6. Spofify API - Retrieve information once match is detected
+6. Spotify API - Retrieve information once match is detected
+7. Youtube

 # IMPORTANT